barbraparrish120/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
 Remember, clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of not over-engineering or optimizing your code prematurely, which can result in unnecessary complexity and harder-to-maintain software.
 Instead, a programmer should focus on writing clear and concise code, and only optimize it when there's concrete evidence that a specific part of the code is causing performance issues.
 This approach saves time, improves collaboration and usually results in a more robust and efficient end product.

+# 2024-01-30
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this means that writing clean, readable, and maintainable code is more valuable than overly complex solutions.
+Strive to keep your code simple, minimize unnecessary abstractions, and always consider future developers who will read or modify your work."

+In practice, it emphasizes the importance of using clear logic, adhering to DRY (Don't Repeat Yourself) principles, employing well-designed architectures and patterns, and consistently documenting your code.
+It also highlights the value of choosing straightforward algorithms and data structures over intricate ones when they deliver comparable results.
+The goal is not just to make your program work today, but to ensure its longevity and adaptability in an ever-changing technological landscape.